jgato/jgato/random_docs/ACM_and_RH_installations.md

 Metal3 mounts the BMC VirtualMedia with these shorter ISOs, and these boots with the customized mini-iso.

-## Booting the servers and connecting to the Assisted Installer Service
+## Booting the servers and connecting to the Assisted  Service

 The server boots with the mini-iso and the custom configuration.
 Immediately, it downloads the rootfs from the url pointed by the AgentServiceConfig.
-The rootfs plus the mini-iso provides a full OS.
-Remember: this is not the OCP ISO, this is just the ISO that boots the server for the installation.
+The rootfs plus the mini-iso provides a live OS for the discovering and installation process.

-The installation ISO contains also an Agent (Assisted Agent) with the information about: how to contact the Assisted Service in the hub cluster (urls, auth, etc).
+This live OS contains the Assisted Agent service.
+Together with all the information about: how to contact the Assisted Service in the hub cluster (urls, auth, etc).

+In this stage the hub cluster is, in some way, blind.
+From the host boot until the Agent runs, the hub cannot receive any information.
+Any issue in this stage will require a console on the server, or an ssh connection (if RHCOS is already installed).
+It is, maybe, the most difficult part to trace and debug.

 ## Assisted Service and Assisted Agent

-That Assisted Agent starts running and calls back to the Assisted Service using https to "register".
-When that happens, the service creates the Agent Resource (CR) in the hub cluster.
+The Assisted Agent starts running and calls back to the Assisted Service using https to "register".
+When that happens, the Assisted Service creates the Agent Resource (CR) in the hub cluster.
 Here it is collected all the information provided by the Assisted Agent on each installing host.
 It also contains all the hardware inventory and the validations about memory, cpus, disks, etc. There is one Agent object, for each installing host.

 ```yaml
 apiVersion: agent-install.openshift.io/v1beta1